Children & Adults' Art Workshops

-This June holidays, we bring to you a series of unique art workshops for children from ages 5 and upwards, hosted by artist and wildlife conservationist Alpana Ahuja.
+We bring to you a series of unique art workshops for adults and children from ages 5 and upwards, hosted by artist and wildlife conservationist Alpana Ahuja.

-In these workshops, your child will learn how to use Annie Sloan Chalk Paint in various techniques to create beautiful wildlife themed art pieces on canvas, which they get to take home at the end of the workshop.
+In these workshops, you and/or your child will learn how to use Annie Sloan Chalk Paint in various techniques to create beautiful wildlife themed art pieces on canvas, which you get to take home at the end of the workshop.

 Techniques we will teach include: